tmortimer/urlfilter/README.md

 Stop will stop the containers, down will remove them.

 The data will persist until you run the docker volume command.

-Run the following from the root urlfilter directory where the docker-compose.yaml file is found.
 ```
 docker-compose up [-d]
 ...